Remember Me (poetry)

 Anne returns to the death of her brother and the world he inhabited in her poetry collection Moth Hour (AUP, 2019), a complex, ambitious piece of writing and a moving poetic engagement with tragedy.
 Moth Hour was shortlisted for the 2020 Mary and Peter Biggs Award for Poetry.

-In Anne’s recent poetry collection, The Sea Walks into a Wall (AUP, 2021), the natural world around us hits back.
+In Anne’s poetry collection, The Sea Walks into a Wall (AUP, 2021), the natural world around us hits back.
 Intelligent, playful, witty and innovative, these poems bite where it hurts.
 The Sea Walks into a Wall was shortlisted for the 2022 Ockham New Zealand Book Award for Poetry.

 Twitter:@annekennedee